 It is always in your best interest to get legal advice before you accept any settlement offers.
 An experienced attorney can help you understand the differences between the types of damages you are being offered and will make sure to know the tax liabilities associated with each type.
 In certain cases, a poorly structured settlement can cost you thousands of dollars in tax liability.
 Furthermore, failing to include any taxable portions of your award in your yearly taxes can cause headaches with the IRS.

 If you have questions on personal injury settlements tax liability, or if compensatory or punitive damages are taxable, Raphaelson & Levine Law Firm can help.
-To speak with one our knowledgeable attorneys, call 212-268-3222 or complete the contact form below.
+To speak with one of our knowledgeable attorneys, call 212-268-3222 or complete the contact form below.
 We offer a free consultation where we will answer any questions you may have about filing a personal injury claim or the tax implications associated with a successful settlement or jury award.

 RECENT FREQUENTLY ASKED QUESTIONS